Daimler Truck

 Transport plays a significant role in global climate change.
 Daimler Truck wants to make CO2-neutral transport a success and thus contribute to combating climate change.

 As one of the world’s leading manufacturers of trucks and buses, we are facing up to our responsibilities – and are working consistently on decarbonizing our fleet.
-We are also committed to the 1.5-degree target of the Paris Agreement, and are aligning our strategic goals with the United Nations Sustainable Development Goals (SDGs).

 Our ambition